Why do couples need prenuptial agreements?

 How many couples who complete the checklist would still want to be married?
 Should we make it more difficult to get married or would it be better to do more to educate people as to the legal obligations and undertakings that marriage entails?

 However you might answer these questions, the simple fact is that every person who gets married is entering into a legally binding agreement, but on terms that are imposed on them by district and state law.
-We help clients in suburban Maryland and Washington DC establish their partnership terms, whether they are getting married or not.
+Our prenup attorneys help clients in suburban Maryland and Washington DC establish their partnership terms, whether they are getting married or not.

 Defining the legal relationship with your spouse is within your control through a contract known as a prenuptial agreement.